-So, inserting the b(s) control variate in (572) did not change the expected value of the update-we still obtain unbiased estimates of the policy gradient.
+So, inserting the b(s) control variate in (415) did not change the expected value of the update-we still obtain unbiased estimates of the policy gradient.
 This raises the question: what should we use for b?
 A common choice is the state-value function: v^{θ} .
 This is because we expect $v^{\theta}(S_t)$ to be similar to G_t , and thus the covariance term when computing the benefit of the control variate to be positive.
 Hereafter we will use the state-value function as the baseline.
 Bhatnagar et al. (2009, Lemma 2) showed that the optimal baseline in the average-reward setting is the state-value function, while Weaver and Tao (2001) showed that the optimal constant (state-independent) baseline is the average reward.
-Although I cannot find it at the moment, I recall hearing that the optimal baseline (minimal-variance baseline) in the discounted start-state setting is not exactly the state-value function, but something similar.11
+The optimal baseline (minimal-variance baseline) in the discounted start-state setting is not exactly the state-value function, but something similar Greensmith et al. (2004); Wu et al. (2018).